FelipeFVdev/FelipeFVdev/README.md

 ### Abstract

 - 👨‍💻 I'm currently working full-time at **Vivo - Telefônica**.
-- 🌱 Learning more about and studying: **SQL server, Java and .NET**.
+- 🌱 Learning more about and studying: **LARAVEL, VUE.js, SQL server, Java and Python**.
 - 💙 Interests: mangas 🥭, games 👾

 ### Languages and Tools